Skip to Main Content

 • Sponsor: American Bar Association Antitrust Law Section Consumer Protection Committee

-• Prizes in 2023-2024 Competition were: "The Committee will select three winners.
-First place will receive a cash scholarship of $5,000, plus complimentary registration (and travel expenses) to the ABA Antitrust Law Section ’s 71st Spring Meeting in Washington, DC.
+• Prizes in 2024-2025 Competition were: "The Committee will select three winners.
+First place will receive a cash scholarship of $5,000, plus complimentary registration (and travel expenses) to the ABA Antitrust Law Section’s 2025 Spring Meeting in Washington, DC.
 If the Spring Meeting is held virtually the winner will be invited to attend virtually, but no transportation costs will be awarded.
 If the Spring Meeting remains an in-person meeting, the winner will receive an amount, determined by the Committee, to defray transportation and accommodation cost.
 If the winner resides within the Washington, DC area, the ABA will defray local transportation costs.
 Second place will receive a cash scholarship of $3,000 and Third place will receive a cash scholarship of $2,000.
-In addition, the top essay, along with a biography of the winning student, will be published in an ABA publication."
+In addition, the top essay, along with a biography of the winning student, will be published in an ABA publication.
+The Sponsors may substitute a prize of equal or greater value in its sole discretion.
+Prizes are non-transferable and cannot be substituted by the winner."

 American Bar Association Antitrust Law Section: Robert Pitofsky Law Student Writing Competition